Police Investigating Death Of LEGOLAND Worker In Hudson Valley

-New York State Police are investigating the death of a maintenance worker who died while working at LEGOLAND's Hudson Valley location.
+New York State Police are investigating the death of an employee while he was working at LEGOLAND's Hudson Valley location.

 Orange County resident Shane Roy Gunser, age 33, of Washingtonville, died on Saturday, Feb.
 5 at the theme park while working as a chief hotel maintenance engineer at the park in Goshen.